Bookmie-Devs/CssSystemBackend/README.md

 ### **Note:**

 - The President or the Academic Board must approve resources before they are displayed, as only trusted content is shared with students.

 ---

+## Exam Allocation System

+The **Exam Allocation System** is a comprehensive platform built to manage the allocation of examination locations to students.
+It ensures that students receive timely information about their assigned exam venues, the corresponding exam times, and relevant details such as maps and coordinates.
+Administrators can efficiently control and manage exam allocations, making the entire process smooth and transparent.
+The system also ensures that all notifications, including exam details and location data, are automatically sent to students.

+### Sections:
+- **Exam Allocation and Management**
+- **Admin Dashboard and Controls**
+- **Notifications and Communication**
+- **Google Maps Integration**
+- **System Logs**

+---

+### **Exam Allocation and Management**

+This section allows the admin to manage and allocate exam locations to students.
+The process includes assigning specific locations (exam halls, rooms, etc.) and setting exam times for each student.

+- **Exam Location Assignment**: Admin assigns a specific location to each student (e.g., Room 101, Building A).
+- **Exam Time**: The admin can set specific exam start and end times for each student.
+- **Student Allocation**: Each student is allocated a unique exam location and time, which is saved and stored in the system.
+- **Student List**: The admin can view and manage a list of all students with their corresponding allocations.

+### **Note:**

+- Only authorized personnel (admin or designated executives) are permitted to modify or update the allocations to avoid errors or conflicts.

+---

+### **Admin Dashboard and Controls**

+The Admin Dashboard is the control center of the Exam Allocation System, providing administrators with an easy-to-use interface to manage all aspects of exam assignments.

+- **Examination Overview**: The admin can view all current and upcoming exam allocations for students, including their locations and times.
+- **Search and Filter Options**: The dashboard allows the admin to filter students by exam location, status (allocated, pending, etc.), and exam time.
+- **Modification and Reallocation**: The admin can reassign students to different locations or update exam times as necessary.
+- **Bulk Allocation**: The admin can assign exam locations to multiple students simultaneously (for example, for a particular department or course).

+### **Note:**

+- All changes made through the admin dashboard are automatically updated in the system and notified to the affected students.

+---

+### **Notifications and Communication**

+The system automatically sends out notifications to students once their exam locations and times are confirmed.
+The notifications contain all necessary details, such as:

+- **Exam Location**: Coordinates of the exam venue and its address.
+- **Exam Time**: The scheduled start and end time of the exam.
+- **Map Link**: A link to the location on Google Maps, making it easy for students to find their exam venue.

+The notification can be sent via:

+- **Email**: Automatically sent to each student with all relevant details.
+- **SMS** (if configured): A text message containing the basic details of the exam (location, time, and map link).

+### **Note:**

+- Students receive a single notification upon allocation, but the admin can manually resend notifications if any updates or changes are made to the exam details.

+---

+### **Google Maps Integration**

+This section allows students to access the exact location of their exam venue through an integrated Google Maps link.

+- The admin inputs the coordinates (latitude and longitude) for each exam location.
+- The system generates a Google Maps link that students can click to view the exam venue and plan their route accordingly.

+### **Note:**

+- Accurate coordinates are critical for proper map functionality.
+The admin must double-check location data before finalizing allocations.

+---

+### **System Logs**

+The system maintains a detailed log of all activities within the admin dashboard, including:

+- **Exam Allocation Changes**: Who made the changes and when.
+- **Notifications Sent**: Tracks which students were sent notifications and when.
+- **Student Status Updates**: Logs updates to student allocation status (e.g., reallocation, new times).

+### **Note:**

+- The logs serve as an important audit trail for administrators to track changes and maintain transparency.

+---